What is it?

 - File a FAFSA at www.fafsa.ed.gov.
 Use the IRS Data Retrieval Tool (IDR) to bring your tax information into the FAFSA.

-- If choosing NOT to use the IRS Data Retrieval Tool (IDR), call the IRS and request a Tax Transcript.
-The signed Tax Transcript must be submitted to the Financial Aid Office.
-Copies of Federal 1040s will no longer be accepted by PTS.
+- If choosing NOT to use the IRS Data Retrieval Tool (IDR), contact the IRS for a Tax Transcript.

 What is the deadline?